 There seems to be inconclusive evidence about the pharmaceutical therapy of NAFLD.
-Nevertheless, exercising but as well as food for both in proportions and its standard are regarded main cornerstones of NAFLD therapy [11].
+Nevertheless, exercising and food for both in proportions and its standard are regarded as the main cornerstones of NAFLD therapy [11].
 This diet that would be high in fibre, PUFA and antioxidant, has indeed been linked to reduction in the dangers of cardiac disorders (CVD).
 MD is being effective in lowering the incidence of MetS amongst adults[12-15].
-Nevertheless, less info on the benefits of MD in parents & kids with NAFLD is known.
+Nevertheless, less info on the benefits of MD in parents and kids with NAFLD is known.
 Nonetheless, limited data on the benefits of MD in parents and kids with NAFLD are known.
-As a result, the goal of such a systematic review is to provide a conclusion of the existing study on the impact of the MD in people with NAFLD, as well as to outline the major mode of action of MD ingredients on this disease.".
-The growing body of research indicating to a multiple factors aetiology of NAFLD & NASH has resulted to therapy options which combine medications to address the several impacts which happen even during establishment & progression of these diseases.
+As a result, the goal of such a systematic review is to provide a conclusion of the existing study on the impact of the MD in people with NAFLD, as well as to outline the major mode of action of MD ingredients on this disease.
+The growing body of research indicating to a multiple factors etiology of NAFLD and NASH has resulted in therapy options that combine medications to address the several impacts that happen even during the establishment and progression of these diseases.
 The major goal of this study is to examine existing techniques for treating NAFLD and NASH by integrating several dietary treatments to modulate various components of illness.
-Moreover, we techniques in identifying the optimum combination of highlight the utility of omics components to construct successful multi ingredient dietary treatments, as well as its prospective for improved clinical predictions & surveillance.
+Moreover, we techniques in identifying the optimum combination of highlight the utility of omics components to construct successful multi ingredient dietary treatments and its prospective for improved clinical predictions and surveillance.
 Such techniques could be used to develop therapeutics for NAFLD and NASH in the coming.